 For young Cecil, it was a stunning coup.
 He recovered from his injuries, and took the reins of his new kingdom.
 Every lion, like every human, has a unique personality.
 Cecil “was the most confident lion on the block — confident, but not aggressive … He was not really playful — more regal.
 He was a lion and he knew it, and everyone else be damned — he was the biggest cat on the block, and he didn’t have to be playful,” says Zimbabwean researcher Brent Stapelkamp, who has been with WildCRU since 2006.
 Cecil’s personality won him a lifelong friend, another massive lion called Jericho.
 In fact, after Cecil was murdered, it was Jericho who raised his cubs like his own.
 But that comes later.

 Researchers like Stapelkamp and Dr. Loveridge can tell one lion from another.
 It isn’t surprising that lions can also recognize people they see regularly.
 One time, Cecil saw an odd sight – an employee at Linkwasha Camp awkwardly carrying a heavy load of laundry.
-Anyone who has pet cats can guess what happened next.
-Whether as a prank, out of curiosity or on an impulse, Cecil charged toward the man.
-Seeing the fearsome lion approaching, he paled and collapsed to the ground.
-As he saw that, Cecil braked instantly – who knows what was going on in that big, velvety head of his? … And he let him go.
+Anyone with cats can guess what happened next.
+Whether on impulse or out of curiosity or as a prank, Cecil ran toward him.
+Seeing the lion approaching, he paled and collapsed to the ground.
+As he saw that, Cecil stopped instantly … And he let him go.

 Ultimately, it wasn’t Cecil or any other lion that betrayed the trust of humans.
 It was people – specifically, trophy hunters – who betrayed the trust of lions.